-The spectator lives through a vision that is uniquely her own even if it is invisible from without, and the film has a material and situated body even if it is invisible from within.
-In a full description of vision in the film experience, as elsewhere, the introceptive and invisible aspects of subjective embodiment cannot be overlooked-even if they cannot objectively be seen. . . .
+invisible aspects of subjective embodiment cannot be overlooked - even if they cannot objectively be seen. ...
 The cinema, then, is an astonishing phenomenon.
-Enabled by its mechanical and technological body, each film projects and makes uniquely visible not only the objective world but the very structure and process of subjective, embodied vision-hitherto only directly available to human beings as the invisible and private structure we each experience as 'my own'.
-(298) VI
+Enabled by its mechanical and technological body, each film projects and makes uniquely visible not only the objective world but the very structure and process of subjective, embodied vision - hitherto only directly available to human beings as the invisible and private structure we each experience as "my own" (298).

-My analysis of the aesthetic experience of the image has touched upon three major points: 1) An object is constituted as aesthetic object by taking a certain attitude toward it which foregrounds the object's referential nonidentity.
+My analysis of the aesthetic experience of the image has touched upon three major points: 1) An object is constituted as aesthetic object by taking a certain attitude toward it which foregrounds the object's referential non-identity.
 2) The constitution of the object as aesthetic object depends on a transfer which is a crucial element of aesthetic experience.
 3) This, in turn, raises the question of the nature of the transfer that constitutes the aesthetic object, a question that is of special theoretical interest with regards to pictorial representation, because the determinacy of pictorial representation seems to work against active mental constructions on the side of the recipient.
-However, Sobchak's argument opens up the possibility of characterizing the experience of watching a film as an interplay between visible and invisible elements by emphasizing "the invisible part of our vision-that part which does not 'appear' to us" (290), but forms an important part of the transfer through which we constitute the aesthetic object.
-Paradoxically enough, film may be especially effective in articulating imaginary elements, including different states of emotion, because its illusion of transparency invites us to attach such elements to images, which thereby come to represent something that is not 'visible,' but nevertheless 'present.'
-In watching a movie like Gone With the Wind after unification, for example, an East German viewer with her own personal history may draw on her own experiences of trauma and loss in order to make a fictive character like Scarlett O'Hara come to life and thus be strongly attracted by a movie which, on the surface, seems to represent an entirely different world.
-This, in fact, provides an explanation for the special impact that pictorial representation-and especially film-have on us: they are wonderfully effective in mobilizing and articulating imaginary elements, from individual affect to trauma, and in hiding them, at the same time, behind the immediate experience of the image.
+However, Sobchack's argument opens up the possibility of characterizing the experience of watching a film as an interplay between visible and invisible elements by emphasizing "the invisible part of our vision - that part which does not 'appear' to us" (290) but forms an important part of the transfer through which we constitute the aesthetic object.
+Paradoxically enough, film may be especially effective in articulating imaginary elements, including different states of emotion, because its illusion of transparency invites us to attach such elements to images, which thereby come to represent something that is not "visible," but nevertheless "present."
+In watching a movie like Gone With the Wind after unification, for example, an East German viewer with her own personal history may draw on her own experiences of trauma and loss in order to make a fictive character like Scarlett O'Hara come to life and thus be strongly attracted by a movie which, on the surface, represents an entirely different world.
+This, in fact, provides an explanation for the special impact that pictorial representation - and especially film - have on us: they are wonderfully effective in mobilizing and articulating imaginary elements, from individual affect to trauma, and in hiding them, at the same time, behind the immediate experience of the image.